 A fully DIY bathroom renovation is achievable for experienced homeowners doing cosmetic or same-layout work.
 A hybrid approach doing demolition, painting, vanity installation, and hardware yourself while hiring licensed trades for plumbing, electrical, and waterproofing saves $4,000–$6,000 on a typical project while avoiding the code violations and water damage that account for the majority of DIY renovation disasters.

 The mistake isn't choosing to DIY.
 The mistake is assuming that cost savings from skipping licensed work will hold if something goes wrong and with plumbing, electrical, and waterproofing, something going wrong is not rare.
 It's common enough that every contractor has stories.
 Decide before you start which tasks are yours and which aren't.
-Order materials before demolition.
+Order materials before bathroom demolition.
 Waterproof before tiling.
 Paint last.
 Test everything before paying final invoices.